ebyildiz/major_power_outages/README.md

 `Alternative Hypothesis` : The column `demand.loss.mw` changes significantly for values in `cause.category`

-I decided to use *TVD* as my test statistic since state is a categorical variable.
+I decided to use variation between mean demand loss for each state as my test statistic since state is a categorical variable.

 `Significane Level` : 0.05
+`Observed Statistic`: 275631.52903857484
+`P-value`: 0.046

 <iframe
   src="assets/plots/output.html"